Three Stunning House Tours: Beautiful Houses to Be Inspired By

 As it turns out, it’s the same way on the blog.
 Whether I post a link to my own townhouse tour or feature a tour of someone else’s beautiful home, these posts are always among the most popular.

-So it should come as no surprise that I’ve decided this is a great thing to share for the next few weeks, as a way to bring a little cheer to the grey of winter.
+So it should come as no surprise that I’ve decided this is a great thing to share during the lazy days of summer.

 Today I have 3 stunning tours to show you, each decorated in a somewhat different style, but all exceedingly gorgeous!
 Pour a cup of tea, nestle into the couch and join me for these lovely tours!!